chef-training/chef_classroom/README.md

 # AWS Setup

 ## Instance Access
-If you started this environment from a workstation using chef-provisioning, you now have a new ssh key called "#{name}-workstation_key", where `name` is the name of the classroom you set.
-If you used defaults, it is located in `~/.ssh/mytraining-workstation_key`.
+If you started this environment from a workstation using chef-provisioning, you now have a new ssh key called "#{name}-portal_key", where `name` is the name of the classroom you set.
+If you used defaults, it is located in `~/.ssh/mytraining-portal_key`.
 To reach your workstation, run the following command from a terminal.

   ```
-  ssh -i ~/.ssh/CLASSNAME-workstation_key -l root <ip of your instance>
+  ssh -i ~/.ssh/CLASSNAME-portal_key -l root <ip of your instance>

   ```
 By default, the [chef_portal][portal] cookbook sets up password auth on the portal instance.
 Alternatively, you may SSH in to the portal instance as the portal user using the portal password from that cookbook.